ARCH Academy of Design: Linkages

-ARCH has been approved as a SKP (Skills Knowledge Provider) Institution under the NVEQF scheme of AICTE in the applied arts sector for Jewelry Design, Interior Design & Fashion Design.
+ARCH has been approved as a SKP (Skills Knowledge Provider) Institution under the NVEQF scheme of AICTE in the applied arts sector for Jewelry Design, Interior Design, and Fashion Design.

 Research Initiatives

 ARCH faculty & students have undertaken various research projects from development of potential academic research to investigate India's cultural heritage within the context of rural economy and sustainability.
-On “Innovation in Development of Indigenous Eco Crafts for High Fashion Global Market’ to Cultural Governance workshop in India with ENTAC & University of the Arts London.
+On “Innovation in Development of Indigenous Eco Crafts for High Fashion Global Market’ to Cultural Governance workshop in India with ENTAC and University of the Arts London.

-In house magazine – Backstitch- a bimonthly Design magazine

-'Backstitch' is the bimonthly official Design publication of the ARCH College of Design & Business.
-It is an important part of our Outreach program and is intended to communicate fresh new perspectives on design, crafts, technology and other relevant news.
-It presents a variety of viewpoints of important practitioners & opinion makers in the Creative Industries.

 Campus life

 The ARCH College of Design and Business has international representation, with students from several countries like Sweden, Spain, Kuwait, the United Kingdom, the US, Nepal, Iran, Canada, Korea, Japan, and Dubai etc. who have, at one time or the other, chosen to study at the institution.

 ARCH students choose from many student activities including clubs, sports, films, plays, lectures, gallery openings, exhibitions and concerts.
 The different clubs run by students at the institution are Cultural Club, Dramatics Club, Movie Club, Sports Club, Literary Club, E-Club (Entrepreneurship Club) and the Alumni Club.

 ARCH has its alliances with the Rotaract Club, the Red Ribbon Club, NEN (National Entrepreneurship Network), TIE (The Indus Entrepreneurs), AIESEC (an international youth organization) and YUVA Unstoppable.
 While the Rotaract Club and the Red Ribbon Club foster the development of Corporate Social Responsibility (CSR) needs, NEN assists in the development of entrepreneurial skills and mentoring, and AIESEC supports global networking and youth exchange programs.
 Students have access to a wide range of counselling and training oriented programs at ARCH, to develop their entrepreneurial skills.